The Diet Chef

 This recipe for sautéed brussel sprouts makes enough for 4 servings as a side dish.
 So if you think you'll need more, you can easily just double or triple the number of ingredients.

-Then, if you happen to have any leftovers of these sauteed brussel sprouts, you can keep them in an airtight container in the fridge for about 2-3 days in the refrigerator.
+Then, if you happen to have any leftovers of this sauteed brussels sprout recipe, you can keep them in an airtight container in the fridge for about 2-3 days in the refrigerator.

-Alternatively, you can freeze them in a freezer bag with the extra air squeezed out for up to 3 months.
+Alternatively, you can freeze these healthy brussels sprouts in a freezer bag with the extra air squeezed out for up to 3 months.

 How to Reheat Cooked Brussel Sprouts